TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 If the line file omits a property entirely, the provenance report will show the cultivar or species default instead.
 This makes it easy to verify that deleting a key from your overrides really did revert to the upstream default.
 When hand-editing JSON, dou ble-check the `species` and `cultivar` references as well—if a reference file is missing or misspelled, the integration now rais es a persistent notification listing the problematic IDs so you can correct them promptly.
+Manual threshold overrides also perform range checks in the configuration flow and during reloads, blocking unrealistic minimum/maximum pairs before they propagate to automations.

 ## How the Repository is Organized